Safeguarding Policy

 4.2 Face to Face Training

-This face to face training will be carried out by local safeguarding officers and will be appropriate to each specific business area.
+This face to face training will be carried out by local Safeguarding Officers and will be appropriate to each specific business area

-Regular safeguarding updates will also be provided to support the face to face training.
+Regular safeguarding updates will also be provided to support the face-to-face training.

 4.3 Designated Safeguarding Leads and Local Safeguarding Officers

-Designated safeguarding leads and officers must be aware of and communicate any low-level concerns about staff through the correct channels to ensure the continued safeguarding of all stakeholders.
+Designated Safeguarding Leads and Officers must be aware of and communicate any low-level concerns about staff through the correct channels to ensure the continued safeguarding of all stakeholders.

 5. Roles & Responsibilities